jcs-instructor/mobtimer/CONTRIBUTING.md

 - Change code as desired
 - Mobtimer Frontend and Backend will automatically restart (because of the watchers).
 VSCode Extension will automatically rebuild but not run a(see steps below for running with the new code)
 - If you want to run vscode extension in debug mode, enter VS Code command (ctrl-shift-P in Windows) "Mobtimer for VSCode x.x.x"
-- To install latest VSCode extension into vscode, see [here](#Building-and-Installing-VSCode-Extension)
+- To install and run latest VSCode extension into vscode, see [here](#Building-and-Installing-VSCode-Extension)
 - Push to development branch
 - If you want to deploy changes, see "Subsequent deployments" section (below)

 ### API changes